nixiesearch/nixiesearch/docs/docs/quickstart.md

 }
 ```

-As you can see, Nixiesearch made a couple of indexing decisions, which may be not optimal for a production use, but quite nice for testing.
-So for the `text` field:
+As you can see, Nixiesearch made some indexing decisions, which may be not optimal for production use.

+The `text` type field is by default:

-* it is marked as `sort: true`.
+* marked as `sort: true`.
 Building a sorted field requires constructing a separate Lucene `DocValues` field, which is usually kept in RAM while searching.
-* it can be used for full-text search with`search.type: hybrid`.
-But using hybrid/semantic search fields requires running a LLM inference on indexing, which may take a lot of CPU resources.
+* used for full-text search with `search.type: hybrid`.
+Using hybrid/semantic search fields requires running a LLM inference on indexing, which may take a lot of CPU resources.

 In production deployments we highly advise using the explicit index mapping.
 For more details, see [Index mapping](reference/config/mapping.md) section of documentation.